jieggii/wg-node/docs/usage/set-up-wg-node-on-your-server.md

 ## Step 4.
 Set up [docker secrets](https://docs.docker.com/engine/swarm/secrets/)

 > This step is a bit more complex than previous ones, but don't be afraid!
-> Just follow my instructions, and you will be fine :)
+> Just follow my instructions, and everything will be ok.

 At first create `./.secrets` directory, where all docker secrets will be located: